flame-engine/flame/doc/components.md

 want them to respect the `Camera` and the `Viewport`.
 But quite often you want for example buttons and text to always show on the screen, no matter if you move the camera, then you want to use `PositionType.viewport`.
-In some rare cases you want to use `PositionType.widget` to position your widgets, when you don't want the component to respect the camera nor the viewport, this could for example be for controls or joysticks that would be unergonomic to use if they had to stay within the viewport.
+In some rare cases you want to use `PositionType.widget` to position your widgets, when you don't want the component to respect the camera nor the viewport; this could for example be for controls or joysticks that would be unergonomic to use if they had to stay within the viewport.